Finding The Plot Of Your Story Through Theme

 Look to the Dramatica Table of Story Elements hanging in your writing space or download a fresh copy from the official Dramatica site.
 Four towers cascade down the page, starting with Genre and working their way down to Character.
 Theme fills the gap between Plot and Character, tying the two narrative concerns of methodology and motivation with a barometer of evaluations.

-Self Interest and Morality provide a sliding scale for evaluating “Ruthless ambition.”
+Self Interest and Altruism provide a sliding scale for evaluating “Ruthless ambition.”
 Same with “greed,” “generosity,” and “jealousy.”
 In fact, a sampling of examples from Egri and Williams tends to reside in the same limited location of the narrative model; the same story told over and over again.

 A brief scan of Dramatica’s thematic landscape reveals Commitments and Responsibilities, Senses and Interpretations, and Preconceptions and Openness.
 The totality of human evaluation lies waiting at this level for any Author to grab hold and make their own.